palaceswitcher/SMW-NES-Disassembly/README.md

 ## To-do

+- Split every object code bank into separate `.asm` files for each object.
 - Better document some of the collision and object code.
 - Finish fixing the labels, cleaning, and organizing the music ASM.
 As of right now, they're extremely messy.